SharePoint/sp-dev-training-spfx-deployment/Lab.md

         ```shell
         # login as a tenant admin to the SharePoint Online tenant admin site
+        # Replace the URL shown below with the URL of your SharePoint Online tenant admin site
         PS> Connect-SPOService -Url https://contoso-admin.sharepoint.com

         # create site collection app catalog
+        # Replace the URL shown below with the URL of a site collection within your SharePoint Online tenant
         PS> Add-SPOSiteCollectionAppCatalog -Site https://contoso.sharepoint.com/sites/dev01
         ```